alexfinnarn/dotfiles/README.md

 You'll need to set the shell in the terminal prompt's preferences. `Preferences -> General -> Command (complete path)` = `/bin/zsh`.

 Also, you'll need to set "Homebrew" as the defualt theme.
-Conspiracy?
+Conspiracy? `Preferences -> Profiles` then click "Homebrew" and "Default" down by the +/- buttons.
+I got confused when I selected the profile and it didn't stick...I forgot to set the new theme to default before I closed preferences.

 ### PhpStorm